Child Sexual Abuse

 Reporting child abuse is everyone’s responsibility.

 If you or someone you know suspects child abuse, please contact your local law enforcement agency or department of social services at 1-800-332-6347.
-You can also visit here or here for resources in your county.
+You can also click here for resources in your county.

 Child sexual abuse occurs when a person engages in activity with a child to meet his or her own sexual needs.
 It is not a love relationship; rather the child is being used for the offender’s sexual pleasure.
 Sexual offenders can be children, teenagers or adults.
 They can be male or female and are typically not strangers to the child or his/her family.

-While it’s important to talk to your children about “stranger danger,” remember that 56% of those that sexually abuse a child are acquaintances of either the child or the family while only 5% of sexual abuse is perpetrated by a stranger.* So talking to your children in an age appropriate way about “good touches and bad touches” is vital.
+While it’s important to talk to your children about “stranger danger,” remember that 60% of those that sexually abuse a child are acquaintances of either the child or the family, 30% are family members while only 10% of sexual abuse is perpetrated by a stranger.* So talking to your children in an age appropriate way about “appropriate touches and inappropriate touches” is vital.

 Resources for Preventing and Addressing Child Sexual Abuse